-If a student meets with Counselor on an emergency basis, a CT staff member will escort the student to the Counselor with a pass and/or notify the counselor in person, email and/or by phone of the immediate need.
-The Counselor will assess the need and meet with student, to determine if further action is warranted.
+If a student meets with Counselor on an emergency basis, a Cedar Tree Academy staff member will escort the student to the Counselor with a pass and/or notify the counselor in person, email and/or by phone of the immediate need.
+The Counselor will assess the need and meet with the student, to determine if further action is warranted.
 Parent will be contacted and made aware of any emergencies.